mvknowles/despot/README.md

 ## Despot

-This is a Python script for liberating your data from the once-great streaming serice known as Spotify.
+This is a Python script to liberate your data from the once-great streaming serice known as Spotify.

 If you too think it's become a steaming pile, then feel free to dump your data